chisui/dakka/thesis/main.md

 We can also enumerate all Actor types in a given Actor system.

-What we ca not do unfortunately is to create a type of kind `Data.Tree` that represents the whole Actor system since it may be infinite.
+What we can't do unfortunately is to create a type of kind `Data.Tree` that represents the whole Actor system since it may be infinite.
 The tree representation of the following example would be infinite.

 ```haskell